MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 }
 ```

+Finally,
-Now we are ready
+you are ready
 to use
 `post_vision`
-to make our first request.
+to make your first request.

 `post_vision`
 expects a
 list of requests
 as input.
 In this case
-we only have one request
+you only have one request
 `dtd_001`
-which we created earlier
+which you created earlier
 by calling
 `document_text_detection`
 with the path
-to our image.
+to your image.
 Nevertheless,
-we still have to
+you still have to
-pack our single
+pack your single
 request inside a list.

 ``` r